tony-shifflett/lessonOne/README.md

 # Intro to HTML & CSS

-Our first official forray in to the world of web development will be to learn HTML & CSS.
+Our first official foray in to the world of web development will be to learn HTML & CSS.
 There are three components to every website: `HTML, CSS, and JavaScript`.
 Each `ingredient` has a specific function, for HTML it's the content and structure of the webpage and for CSS it's all about styling.
 They are the the two tools that allow developers the visual content in unique and different ways.